 Heart Functions

-TCM heart In TCM theory, the functions of the heart are different from those of the anatomical heart, as it is understood in western medicine.
+In TCM theory, the functions of the heart are different from those of the anatomical heart, as it is understood in western medicine.
 The heart organ represents a group of physiological functions.
 In addition to regulating the cardiovascular system, it is also responsible for maintaining the nervous system.

+The heart is the functional unit for regulating blood flow.
+Blood is transported inside the blood vessels around the entire body when the heart pumps.
+The heart, blood and blood vessels are united by their common activities.
+In TCM, this functional relationship is known as the "ruling" of the heart.
 Heart qi refers to the pumping actions of the heart.
 Abundant heart qi, sufficient heart blood and smooth blood vessels are all essential for a normal blood circulation.
 If heart qi is abundant and sufficient, the heart pumps at a normal pace, transporting blood smoothly inside the blood vessels.
 As a result, the body is able to obtain from blood the nutrients needed to sustain life.
 On the other hand, if heart qi and blood are low, blood cannot maintain an efficient flow in the blood vessels, disharmony will be developed.
 For example, a sluggish flow of heart blood will make individuals experiencing palpitations, chest stuffiness and even chest pain.
 Insufficient of heart blood may also induce mental or emotional problems.

 Since pulse is associated with heart pumping, the condition of pulse can reflect whether the heart’s ruling on blood is normal or not.
 In case if the heart qi is abundant, and the blood circulates smoothly, the pulse will be in a regular rate, even and forceful, not too fast nor slow, around 4〜5 beats every breath.
 In case if the heart qi is deficiency, and the blood circulation is disturbed, the pulse will become uneven and weak.